Skip to main content

 These sweet potato doughnuts are Malaysians’ favorite sugar fix for breakfast or afternoon tea.
 They are made without yeast, but are deep-fried just like a regular donut.
 These fried treats can be served warm, sprinkled with sugar, and with a cup of coffee on the side.
 Read the full post at Lisa’s Lemony Kitchen

-Editor’s note: This article was originally published in May 2020, and updated in May 2023.
+Editor’s note: This article was originally published in May 2020, and was updated in July 2024 by ParentMap’s senior editor with additional recipes by AAPI chefs and creators and additional resources.

 Related Topics